 Your anger is healthy.

-Your anger is what protects your joy, your energy, your pleasure, your elemental aliveness, your life.
+Your anger is what protects your joy, your energy, your well-being, your elemental aliveness, your life.

 It’s what signals you to create a boundary.